bepaald/signalbackup-tools/README.md

 ### Running

-_NOTE_: In all examples below, one or more passwords are provided on the command line.
-If so desired, these can be omitted in which case you are prompted for the password at runtime.
+_NOTE: In all examples below, one or more passwords are provided on the command line.
+If so desired, these can be omitted in which case you are prompted for the password at runtime._

 **<span id="fix">Fixing broken backups</span>**